NDCMS/lobster/README.md

 configuration, without any `$1`.
 For example, the adjusted settings for `T3_US_ND` are:

-    srm url: "srm://ndcms.crc.nd.edu:8443/srm/v2/server?SFN=/hadoop/"
+    srm url: "srm://ndcms.crc.nd.edu:8443/srm/v2/server?SFN="
-    srm root: "/hadoop/"
+    srm root: ""

-The `srm root` maps the physical file name to the logical file name.
-Both the `srm url` and `srm root` should be adjusted such that the logical file name can be appended to the `srm url` without any problem.
+For the stage-out, `srm root` is removed from the physical file name and the result is appended to the `srm url`.

 ### Via chirp